neurodevs/.github/profile/README.md

 # Welcome to Neurodevs 🧠🤖👋🏻

-Welcome to Neurodevs, where I, as a solo developer, create portable, open-source tools for neuroinformatics.
-I aim to empower researchers, clinicians, and individuals to gather and analyze complex data to better understand the human nervous system.
-Much of the current work revolves around implementing real-time biosignal processing.
+Welcome to Neurodevs, where I develop portable, open-source tools for neuroinformatics as a solo developer.
+The goal is to support researchers, clinicians, and individuals in integrating data across diverse modalities and scales to better understand the human nervous system at an individualized level.
+Current efforts focus on implementing real-time biosignal processing.
+The long-term vision is a platform called Personomic, which integrates data from neurophysiological biosignals such as EEG, PPG, ECG, EDA plus genomic, neuroimaging, and other sources.

 ## About